-- The caterpillars are specific feeders and prefer hickory, walnut, elm and oak leaves.
+- The black & white caterpillars are specific feeders and prefer hickory, walnut, elm and oak leaves.

-- It is better to be wary of these critters from July to September when they actively roam and feed.
+- It is better to be wary of these black and white fuzzy caterpillars from July to September when they actively roam and feed.

 Southern Flannel moth caterpillar or puss caterpillar

 The puss caterpillar is widespread in the Southern States, including New Jersey, Arkansas, Florida, and Texas.

 - The young caterpillars look relatively ordinary – small, thin, yellow and covered with hairs that stick from the sides.

 - These Florida caterpillars at the last stages of growth have a slug-like tiny body covered with many orange or bright yellow hairs that resemble fur.